Hello Planning Mashers!

 I want to note here how well different fonts played for this page, with big block letters for the areas and cursive for the goals themselves.

 Such a beautiful and bright goals page!
 I honestly feel motivated just looking at it.
-It’s great that she added a little quote here to stay in the positive spirit and ready to fight another day.
+It’s great that she added a little quote here to stay in a positive spirit and ready to fight another day.

 Obviously here she only set fitness goals, but she is straight to the point with exact steps to take – definitely a key to success.

-Loving this page and the bright colors.
+I am loving this page and the bright colors.

-I really like when goals pages are so bright and happy, and I appreciate that she divided goals into different areas.
+I really like when the goals pages are so bright and happy, and I appreciate that she divided goals into different areas.